salty sweet: fluffy pistachio cupcakes with rose milk tea buttercream

 I'm not a fan of grittiness, so I actually strained my milk tea through the tea bag linings, but this cut my mixture down to about half of what I had.

-In a medium bowl, beat butter until smooth, then add confectioner's sugar one cup at a time, beating until it's very light and fluffy.
-Add salt and half of the tea mixture.
+In a medium bowl, beat 1 stick butter until smooth, then add 3½ cups confectioner's sugar one cup at a time, beating until it's very light and fluffy.
+Add tsp salt and the tea mixture.
 Mix again until combined.

 Keep adding milk and/or sugar until it's the consistency you want it.
 I added a bit too much milk so I didn't get the buttercream texture I wanted, but oh well.